 - Royal weddings, garden parties, jubilees, and other major royal celebrations.
 The royal family has helped popularize fascinators through high-profile appearances at formal events.

 - Black tie galas, balls, award shows, and other premier formal affairs.
 Fascinators provide glamour and polish for Hollywood red carpets or swanky galas.

 - Cocktail parties, evening receptions, and other semi-formal evening events.
 Delicate, sparkly fascinator styles are perfect for the evening.

-While some casual uses of fascinators exist, they remain primarily a formal headpieces.
+While some casual uses of fascinators exist, they remain primarily formal headpieces.
 In comparison, hats cater to a much wider range of formality and occasions due to their variety of styles.
 But both can serve as fashionable headwear accessories, depending on the event and personal style.

 Wearing a fascinator at an American wedding is not a common practice.
 However, wearing a fascinator to a wedding is always appropriate unless the bride has specifically mentioned not to in the dress code.

 Should the headband of a fascinator be hidden?